Women Proposing to Men on Leap Day

 Wednesday, February 29th, 2012 | By Katie

-In the 2010 romantic comedy Leap Year (one of the movies filmed in Ireland featured in the “Reel” Ireland movie sights tour), Amy Adam’s character Anna sets out on an ill-fated voyage to Dublin to propose to her lead-footed boyfriend, Jeremy.
+In the 2010 romantic comedy Leap Year (one of the movies filmed in Ireland featured in the “Reel” Ireland movie sights tour), Amy Adam’s character Anna sets out on an ill-fated voyage to Dublin to propose to her lead-footed boyfriend, Jeremy the beginning of an Irish Honeymoon.
 In the end love prevails, with a different gentleman, but the premise of the film is based on well-known Irish tradition.
 Throughout Ireland, and much of Europe, women are allowed to propose to their boyfriend on Leap Day.
 Folklore states the man must accept the proposal, or pay a small penalty in the form of money or goods.

 Legend has it that in the 5th century St. Brigid of Kildaire brought the matter of sluggish beaus refusing to propose to their sweetheart to St. Patrick.
 In an attempt to keep the peace in the war between the sexes, St. Patrick decreed that women were allowed to propose to a suspecting or unsuspecting suitor every four years on Leap Day.
 If the man refused, he owed his jilted lover compensation for her broken heart.
 Whether this deal is based on historical fact or folklore is a matter of debate.